TwinePlatform/twine-monolith/dashboard-app/README.md

     - Date (format: MM/DD/YYYYThh:mm:ssZ)
     - Duration (hours)
     - Duration (minutes)
+    - empty column
+    - empty column
 - first and second table are seperated by reserved character '$$$'
 - make sure all columns are filled
+- empty columns are to be left blank

 ### API result Return:
 - when a column in either table is not filled